microsoft/satellite-imagery-labeling-tool/docs/Labeler.md

  <br><br>
 4. When finished, press the **Save** button on the left side panel.
 5. Select the desired output format.
 The default name and `GeoJSON` file format is often the best option, and will allow your project administrator to easily combine your data with a larger data set.

-   > **Note:** Imported data may include a lot of additional metadata/properties on each shape.
+    > **Note** that imported data may include a lot of additional metadata/properties on each shape.
 The `Minimize exported properties` option will remove these by default.

     See the [Result file format](#result-file-format) section for more details on the output data schema.